jacquessham/Spotify_Analytics_MyUsage/Data/ELT/Pipeline/readme.md

 <br><br>
 This task would utilize the functions available in <i>out_stream_history.sql</i> saved under the [ELT](../../../Setup/dags/ELT) folder under the [dags](../../../Setup/dags) folder.

-#### Task 11: Update Records in Central Flatfile Storage Schema
+#### Task 11: Update Records in Central Flatfile Storage
 Not available.
 This task will be updated in the future release.

-#### Task 12: Insert Records in the Central Flatfile Storage Schema
+#### Task 12: Insert Records in the Central Flatfile Storage
-Not available.
-This task will be updated in the future release.
+After the new records is available in the <i>ctr__streaming_history</i> table, this task would convert the records to JSON format and save under the <i>Central_Storage_Data</i> folder as JSON files.
+The data is partitioned by username, year, and month.
+This task only incrementally insert new records to existing JSON files and do not update existing records in the storage, or create a new file and insert the new records to the newly create JSON files if the JSON files have never been created.
+<br><br>
+This task would utilize the functions available in <i>export.py</i> saved under the [ELT](../../../Setup/dags/ELT) folder under the [dags](../../../Setup/dags) folder.

 #### Task 13: Remove Caches in GoodData after Output Table has Refreshed
 Not available.
 This task will be updated in the future release.